skalenetwork/mirage-manager/docs/Committee.md

 Ejects an unhealthy node from the eligible pool

-_Checks the oldest node in the pool and removes it if unhealthy Returns early if pool is empty.
+_Checks the oldest node in the pool and removes it if unhealthy Returns early if the pool is empty.
 Only affects nodes that are not healthy._

 ### getActiveCommitteeIndex